 When you call us, you will speak to an experienced loan originator who works out of our Charleston office.
-Your loan originator will help you through the rest of the mortgage process, which is outlined in this section of the Guide.
+Your loan originator will typically refer you to a Partner Lender in your area to help you through the rest of the mortgage process, which is outlined in this section of the Guide.